Tomorrow marks 15 years since the terrorist attacks of September 11, 2001.

-Rick mostly sang Cornish songs from his childhood which kept up morale during one of the ugliest wars of modern history.
-For this and other acts of bravery, Rick was awarded many honors, including the Silver Star, Bronze Star and Purple Heart.
+Rick mostly sang Cornish songs from his childhood which kept up morale during one of the ugliest wars in modern history.
+For this and other acts of bravery, Rick was awarded many honors, including the Silver Star, Bronze Star, and Purple Heart.

 It wasn't until later that Rick became involved in corporate security.

 Thus began the second and final heroic act of Rick's story.